bernecky/apex/README.md

 # The APEX APL Compiler

-APEX compiles a subset of Dyalog APL into one of several languages, currrently SISAL, SaC, and Plural).
+APEX compiles a subset of Dyalog APL into one of several languages, currently SISAL, SaC, and D.

 To generate the compiler from github, clone the repository, say to apexgit, then do:
 ```
   cd apexgit
-  ⍝ Start Dyalog APL V18.0 (or newer), downable from www.dyalog.com:
+  ride & ⍝ Start Dyalog APL V18.0 (or newer), downloadable from www.dyalog.com:
-  )clear
-  ]link.create # Source/Root
+  )load wss/apex.dws
 ```

-  At this point, you should have an unnamed workspace, which you can try out this way:
+  At this point, you should have a copy of the apex workspace, which you can try out.
+There are some theoretically working benchmarks in BMWORKS:

   ```
-      '' apex 'TestsForNow/ipbb'
+      bm←benchmks.benchmks'TestsForNow/BMWORKS'
+      z←⍪apex¨bm
+      z ⍝ Names of generated SaC source code files
   ```
+  You will need a left argument to "apex" only rarely.
   If specified, the left argument to the "apex" verb is a set of space-delimited compiler options, e.g. ``` 'option0=x option1=y...' ```